June 26, 2008

 In the following example of a stafcmd element, a "SEND MESSAGE" request is submitted to the Email service on machine server1.company.com to send message "STAX Job ID 6 failed" to Jane Smith@company.com.

 Note that STAFUtil's wrapData() method is used to turn strings containing spaces into the colon-length-colon form needed for submitting a SEND MESSAGE request to the Email service.
-Java class STAFUtil needs to be imported from com.ibm.staf in order to use its wrapData() method.
+For more information on the STAFUtil Java class, see the STAF Java Classes (STAFUtil, STAFRC, STAFVersion, etc) section.

 <sequence>